kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

     }
     ```

-### When Traditional Approaches Break Down
+### When Old Approaches Break { #old-approaches-break }

-While the traditional approach of manually creating and managing dependencies works perfectly well for small applications with just a few classes, it becomes increasingly problematic as your application grows to dozens or hundreds of components.
+While the traditional approach of manually creating and managing dependencies works perfectly well for small applications with just a few classes, it becomes increasingly problematic as your
+application grows to dozens or hundreds of components.

 **Why Scale Matters:**

 The traditional approach requires you to manually instantiate and wire together every object in your application.
 For a small app with 3-5 classes, this is straightforward.
-But when your application contains 20, 50, or 100+ classes, this manual approach becomes a maintenance nightmare.
+But when your application
+contains 20, 50, or 100+ classes, this manual approach becomes a maintenance nightmare.

 **Example: A 20+ Class Application (Traditional Approach)**